AubinMahe/dcrud/README.md

 **Notes:**

 An implementation of the registry based on constants is provided in the examples module to address statically designed systems.
-In this case no discovery occurs, the preceding dialogue isn't deployed but the same API is used (see [IRegistry](Java/src/org/hpms/mw/dcrud/IRegistry.java)).
+In this case no discovery occurs, the preceding protocol isn't deployed but the same API is used (see [IRegistry](Java/src/org/hpms/mw/dcrud/IRegistry.java)).

 Persistence
 -----------